JeremyRand/namecoin.org/docs/faq/index.md

 Of course, this completely glosses over the fact that "changing the rules for registration and renewal of names" still permits a massive amount of mischief by the backdoor holders.

+[According to EasyDNS CEO Mark Jeftovic](https://web.archive.org/web/20240520180852/https://easydns.com/blog/2017/09/19/dns-on-blockchain-ethereum-name-service-ens-vrm-and-governance-oh-my/), the consensus of the ENS developers in private conversations (which confirms why they created the backdoor) is:

+> there needs to be a mechanism for when a domain has to come down.

+> there was always the need for “the handbrake” – a big lever that “stops the train” when things go terribly wrong.

+> Hard forking the blockchain every time you needed to take down a domain was not practical.

 The ENS developers have also given dangerous security advice to Tor users, in an article entitled ["How Secure Is Using ENS for Tor .Onion Addresses?"](https://web.archive.org/web/20220528075149/https://medium.com/the-ethereum-name-service/how-secure-is-using-ens-for-tor-onion-addresses-85b22f44b6e0)  For example, the ENS developers advertise in that article that:

 > Both the logic of the naming service and all records are stored on Ethereum.
 ENS has no servers.